tomit4/CityStats/frontend/README.md

         based off of user's dark/light pref?
 Basically, show night time shots of cities vs day time shots of cities).

+**TODO_DOCS**

+-   [ ] Look carefully at the styling of the VueJS, Vue-Router, and also FastifyJS's websites for inspiration on how to structure the documentation page (i.e. Vue's & Vue-Router's use of showing you which part of the page you are on on the right, etc.).
+Otherwise, perhaps put the "citystats.info" text in its own mini-hero section (not as large as traditional site hero splash images)

+**TODO_HOME**

+-   [ ] Your Home Page should have a simple introduction to what the application is, provide simple links to the documentation, and a hero page that dynamically loads either day time or night time city landscape images that will transition out (3 day, 3 night).
+The Nav disappear and show hamburger own mobile, and otherwise float left for text regarding Home, About, Contact.
+-   [ ] Consider adding a "fade" affect visually to the images that mutes the contrast of the images against a more or less black/white background.

 **NOTES**:

 -   PrismJS currently has two prism.css files (okaidia and solarized light).